 We know the struggle all too well, so we tapped Millie Morales, Miami-based hairstylist and Garnier Beauty expert, for her pro advice on how to get the right layers for you.
 “Communication is key,” she says.
 “Allow for the stylist to explain the process and make a decision together.”

 Layers Are for Everyone — But Consider Hair Type and Length

-“I have been a lifelong fan of layered haircuts as they are very versatile, easy to handle and they give a youthful look,” says Morales, who has 20 years of haircutting experience.
+“I have been a lifelong fan of layered haircuts, as they are very versatile, easy to handle and they give a youthful look,” says Morales, who has 20 years of haircutting experience.
 Her hair philosophy is that layers are for everyone, but hair type and length must be taken into account when it comes to choosing what type of layers to get.

-When it comes to layers, the right product can help your cut shine.
+How to Style Your Layers With Hair-Care ProductsWhen it comes to layers, the right product can help enhance your cut.
 Morales has two favorites that she swears by in her salon chair.
 “Short, round layers are normally created on those that have wavy or frizzy hair,” says Morales.
-“I recommend using Garnier Fructis Curl Nourish Butter-Cream to keep hair looking healthy and frizz-free.”
-It’s formulated with coconut oil for an extra boost of hydration.
+“I recommend using Garnier Fructis Curl Air Dry Butter-Cream to keep hair looking healthy and frizz-free.”
+The product is formulated with coconut oil for an extra boost of hydration.

 “In order for the hair to remain with the movement defined by the layers, I suggest applying Garnier Whole Blends Miracle Nectar Honey Treasures Treatment and letting it dry naturally,” she advises.
 The 10-in-one styling product has a weightless formula and restorative properties — it’s the perfect final touch in your hair-care routine.